kowshid/kowshid.github.io/_pages/experiences.md

 ## <a href="https://www.gvsu.edu/computing" target="_blank" rel="noopener noreferrer">GVSU College of Computing</a>, Grand Rapids, MI
 **Graduate Research Assistant** - August 2025 to Present

-As a graduate research assistant, I am working on the Edge Forestry project, an AI-powered platform that detects plant disease from aerial images.
+I am working on Edge Forestry - an AI-powered platform that detects oak wilt from aerial images by analyzing subtle tree patterns.

 - Architect and deploy a machine learning driven plant disease detection platform on AWS EC2 with Cloudflare integration.
-- Develop and implement new features in Python Flask and Nuxt to expand platform functionality and enhance user experience.
+- Implement new features in Python Flask and Nuxt to expand platform functionality and enhance user experience.
 - Manage and optimize cloud infrastructure to ensure system reliability and performance.

 ## <a href="https://www.bkash.com/en/" target="_blank" rel="noopener noreferrer">bKash Limited</a>, Dhaka, Bangladesh